thehez/thehez/README.md

 - 👋 Hi, I’m @thehez
 - 👀 I’m interested in Penetration Testing, Security Engineering & Cloud-Native
-- 🌱 I’m currently working on architecting bespoke security solutions within Azure and focused on enumerating weaknesses in hybrid-cloud environments
+- 🌱 I’m currently working on architecting bespoke security solutions within Azure and enumerating weaknesses in hybrid-cloud environments

 <!---
 thehez/thehez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.